Kuhio Village 2

 No analysis available

-I searched for pool water-type language such as salt water pool, saltwater pool, salt pool, or saline pool.
-The building context confirms there is a pool, but the public remarks do not describe it as salt water.
-Without explicit mention, this cannot be verified from remarks.
+I searched for salt water pool language such as saltwater pool, salt pool, or saline pool.
+The building context confirms a pool exists, but the remarks do not specify the water type.

 No analysis available